 Dear Stars Wars Fan

-To all died-in-the-wool Star Wars enthusiasts, arriving here thinking to find an authentic how-to-build Clone Trooper armour guide with accompanying proportions perfect templates, my apologies.
-This was built to fit a ten year old, so unless you're vertically challenged, I wouldn't recommend duplicating it.
+To all dyed-in-the-wool Star Wars enthusiasts, arriving here thinking to find an authentic how-to-build Clone Trooper armour guide with accompanying proportions perfect templates, my apologies.
+This was built to fit a ten-year-old, so unless you're vertically challenged, I wouldn't recommend duplicating it.

 Aren’t you a little short for a Stormtrooper?— Princess Leia

 It's also far from proportions perfect; I was working from photos.
 Therefore, what you see here is a fair-to-middly replication of a very short Clone Troopers set of armour... made of cardboard... and a few other bits and pieces that I could find in the garage.

 That said, it ain't half bad (even if I do say so myself), and I hope you'll appreciate the effort, and at the very least give the 'Awesome' button on the bottom of the page a big thump; or a favorable comment if you can't find the awesome button.

 And may the force be with you in as you read on

 Before reading on, let's listen as the troops play the opening of the imperial march; hum along with me: dum, dum, dum, dum-dum dum, dum-dum.
 Dum dum dum, dum, dum da-da... etc.